jflot/PlaySynteny/README.md

 `minidot -f 5 -d genome1_vs_genome2.paf > genome1_vs_genome2.eps`

 If you are comparing a genome with itself, you should add the -X option "skip self and dual mappings":
 `minimap2 -xasm10 genome1.fasta genome1.fasta -X > genome1_vs_genome1.paf`.
-Then if you want to display also the self-hits on the same plot you can add `minimap2 -xasm10 genome1.fasta genome1.fasta >> genome1_vs_genome1.paf` (`>>` will append the self-hits at the bottome of the file instead of overwriting it).
+Then if you want to display also the self-hits on the same plot you can add `minimap2 -xasm10 genome1.fasta genome1.fasta >> genome1_vs_genome1.paf` (`>>` will append the self-hits at the bottom of the file instead of overwriting it).

 You can visualize the resulting EPS plot file using your favorite graphical program (e.g. Preview on OSX).
 If you have been working on a cluster and need to copy the EPS file into your local computer to visualize it, you can get it using the command `scp`, e.g. `scp [user@]host:file .`.